winnie54/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that switches current user
+Script that prints all the groups the current user is part of